nikadams/NASA-api/README.md

 # NASA-api

-The goal for this API testing project is to validate that it meets expectations for functionality, reliability, performance, and security of https://api.nasa.gov/planetary/sounds.
+The goal for this API testing project of https://api.nasa.gov/planetary/sounds is to validate that it meets expectations for functionality, reliability, performance, and security.
-Normally the testing is conducted against a Mock server or Development environment before it is available the the public in a Production environment.
+Normally the testing is conducted against a Mock server or in a Development environment before it is available the the public in a Production environment.
 For the sake of this project I am assume this API is under a test environment and not yet released to the public.

 Technologies used: Java, MVN, TestNG